Section 80CCD : Deduction for Contribution to Pension Fund

 Deduction under section 80CCD of Income Tax Act can not be claimed against short term capital gains u/s 111A , long term capital gains and income chargeable to tax at special rates..

-There are three parts of section 80CCD that allow tax deduction subject to different conditions and limitations.
+Three parts of section 80CCD allow tax deduction subject to different conditions and limitations.

-Note: If the taxpayer opts for the new tax regime, the taxpayer cannot claim 80CCD (1) and (1B) deductions.
+Note: If the taxpayer opts for the new tax regime, then they will not be eligible to claim the deduction under this section.

 CategoryMaximum Deduction Limit